aditbaco/simrsgos-ssl-generator/README.md

 ## Certificate Instalation

 ### Pre-requisites
-* Put his script in the directory of your choice, the simplest one is in your root directory ```/root/```
+* Put this script in the directory of your choice, the simplest one is in your root directory ```/root/```
 * Give script executable access to this script using command ```chmod +x sslcert.sh```

 ### Usage
-* Step 1 - Edit config variables, open this script using nano and change field data value at the top of this script
+* Step 1 - Edit required config variables, open this script using nano and change field data value at the top of this script
 * Step 2 - Install required packages and set config file using ```bash sslcert.sh config```
 * Step 3 - Generate certificate using ```bash sslcert.sh install```
 * Enjoy!